jordanestenanderson/esten.github.io/_projects/tripe-tribe.md

 bustoutimage: trip-tribe-bigimage.jpg
 bustoutimagealt: Imagery of a group of people enjoying a white-water rafting travel experience
 screens2title: Aesthetics
-screens2description: When designing a web application of this scale it becomes less about style than it is about user experience and intuition.
-With that in mind, spacious stark layouts were utilized to break down content into digestible chunks, while smart colour application guides users to where they need to go.
+screens2description: When working on an interface of this scale it becomes less about style than it is about intuitive design.
+With each complex feature or function added to the app comes with a deeper look into visual hierarchy, useability, readability and smart colour application.
 <!-- screens2linktext: -->
 <!-- screens2linkurl: -->
 screens2firstimage: trip-tribe-mobile1.jpg